-Hornsea Ladies invited to England Trials
+Hornsea Ladies to play for England

 More Success for Hornsea Bowlers in DBE Events – Irene Cheer in the Northern Region Outdoors Team

-Hornsea IBC was yet again represented at a DBETop Region Challenge.
+Hornsea IBC was yet again represented at a DBE Top Region Challenge.
 This time Irene Cheer was the solo Hornsea representative in the Northern Region team at the Disability Bowls England (DBE) Top Region Outdoors Challenge in Daventry in mid-September.
 Irene played in triples games within the seven man team on some heavy greens after overnight rain.
 At the end of the day, Irene and her team mates finished the event undefeated and were presented with a lovely trophy for their efforts.
 This success now makes the North champions in both the Indoors and Outdoors DBE Inter-Regional events.
 Irene also represented the Northern Region at the Indoors event earlier in the year with club mate Simon Wright.

 Simon Adds Another Indoors Title